 If the official business average daily mileage is 200 or less, then you can be reimbursed the higher rate that the state allows (without having to do any cost comparison).

-If the official business average daily mileage is more than 200 miles AND you want to be reimbursed at the higher mileage rate, then the traveler must visit the Commonwealth’s Department of General Services (DGS) site and use the trip calculator (click the Trip Calculator.xls to open the document) to calculate the vehicle cost comparison of the proposed trip.
+If the official business average daily mileage is more than 200 miles AND you want to be reimbursed at the higher mileage rate, then the traveler must visit the Commonwealth’s Department of General Services (DGS) site and use the trip calculator (click the Trip Calculator) to calculate the vehicle cost comparison of the proposed trip.
 NOTE that this site is an Enterprise cost comparison but the cost comparison applies for both Enterprise and Hertz (for determining whether or not you will receive the higher mileage rate if you choose to take your personal vehicle and the average daily mileage is more than 200 miles).

 If the trip calculator shows that it is more cost beneficial for the employee to use a personal vehicle, then the employee should print a copy of the screen showing the calculation AND ATTACH the documentation to the Travel Reimbursement Request Form in order to be reimbursed at the higher rate per mile.
-NOTE: If the trip calculator print out is not attached, OR if the trip calculator shows that it would be less expensive to rent the vehicle, the mileage reimbursement will be at the lower rate of $.246 per mile.
+NOTE: If the trip calculator print out is not attached, OR if the trip calculator shows that it would be less expensive to rent the vehicle, the mileage reimbursement will be at the lower mileage rate.